coderanger/coderanger.net/content/posts/chef-secrets.md

 ---

-Looking for help with Chef?
+Looking for help getting the most out of Chef?
 Check out my [training](/training/) and [consulting](/consulting/) services.